rocicorp/mono/apps/zeppliear/README.md

 VITE_PUBLIC_SERVER="http://127.0.0.1:3000" npm run dev
 ```

-After you have visted the local website and the sync / replica tables have populated.
+After you have visited the local website and the sync / replica tables have populated.

 ## Create the indexes on the Replica